Michael-F-Ellis/TransLily/README.md

 know that the score had been saved with the new empty voice added.

-Tips and Shortcuts:
-    1. You can enter LilyPond code for pitches/rhythms/lyrics on multiple lines, but this is rarely needed.
-Entering a blank line terminates the input and moves to the prompt for the next item.

-    2. Hitting Return at a (Cmd) prompt will re-execute the last command.
-This provides a convenient workflow for appending a series of measures to a voice without having to retype the 'a voice' command.

-    3. Entering a blank line at the pitches prompt (i.e. no pitches) is a shortcut for inserting a full measure rest and no lyrics.
-You can use this feature to rapidly enter a series of rest measures by repeatedly hitting Return.

-Advanced usage:
-    These are features of interest to shell wizards.
-They're not necessary for normal usage.

-    1. The command processor uses readline by default and will inherit whatever keymaps you've defined in your .inputrc file.
-    2. If your $EDITOR environment variables is set to a suitable non-forking text editor, you can escape to the editor when entering pitches, rhythms, or lyrics by typing '%%' at the end of an input line.
-This is an alternative to using whatever keymap you'd normally use for this purpose as Python doesn't support this correctly on all platforms.

 BARCOUNTS
 The 'b' (barcount) command prints a list of all voices in the project and the number of measures contained in each, e.g.